Thank You for your interest in our book...

 independent or online bookstore!

-turns out there is a public for public schools and it's all of us.
-Boyle and Burns justify the continued existence of public
+“It turns out there is a public for public schools and it's all of us.
+Boyle and Burns justify the continued

-President, Illinois Association of School Boards and former member, National School Boards Association Board of Directors
+C. Metzger, Past President, Illinois Association of School Boards and former member, National School Boards Association Board

 – Jane Wettach, Education Law Professor, Duke University Law School